-Maine has both public and private schools recognized in the US News and World Reports rankings.
+Maine has both public and private schools that are ranked nationally and globally.
 These schools offer renowned academic programs, impressive graduation and retention rates, and attractive financial aid incentives.

 Overview of Higher Education in Maine

 Maine is home to 29 degree-granting institutions, according to the NCES.
 Of the 31, 15 are public, 13 are private non-profit and 1 is private for-profit.

 The state has multiple colleges that rank among the highest in the country along with a number of top liberal arts schools.

 To attend one of Maine’s 4-year institutions, the NCES reports that residents pay an average of $10,377 in tuition and fees each year.
 Out-of-state students pay closer to $29,061.
 Both rates are a bit higher than the national averages.

 Residents whose chosen majors are not available at a Maine school may be invited to enroll in programs in Connecticut, Massachusetts, New Hampshire, Rhode Island, or Vermont at significantly reduced rates.
 This is thanks to the New England Board of Higher Education (NEBHE) and its Regional Student Program (RSP).

 More than 9,200 New England residents have saved an estimated $63.5 million in tuition because of the RSP.

 Employment Outlook for College Graduates in Maine

 According to the U.S. Bureau of Labor Statistics (BLS), approximately 610,600 people are employed in Maine.
 Some of the top industries for employment are office and administrative support, sales and related roles, transportation and material moving, and food preparation and serving.